Test-Time Compute Games: Additional Experimental Details

 \xhdr{Test-time compute methods} In our experiments, we consider the following three test-time compute methods, each used to simulate a different test-time compute game $\Gcal$ in Section~\ref{sec:experiments}: \begin{itemize} \item \xhdr{Majority voting} For each query, each model generates $\theta=\{2^0, \ldots, 2^6\}$ independent outputs.
 The final response of the model is taken as the most frequent response across the $\theta$ generations.
 The prices $p(\theta)$ and costs $c(\theta)$ are computed based on the total number of generated tokens across all $\theta$ outputs, averaged across queries. \item \xhdr{Best-of-n~\citep{chow2024inference}} For each query, the model generates $\theta=\{2^0, \ldots, 2^6\}$ independent outputs.
 The final response of the model is taken as the highest-scored response according to the scoring model \texttt{ArmoRM-Llama3-8B-v0.1}.
-The prices $p(\theta)$ and costs $c(\theta)$ are computed based on the total number of generated tokens across all $\theta$ outputs, averaged across queries. \item \xhdr{Chain-of-though~\citep{wei2022chain}} Since the Hugging Face API does not allow explicit control over the level of test-time compute or reasoning used for chain-of-thought for the models we consider, we adopt the following approach.
+Specifically, for \texttt{GSM8K}, \texttt{GPQA} and \texttt{AIME}, we use the default score provided by the reward model, while for \texttt{TruthfulQA}, we follow ~\citet{cui2024ultrafeedbackboostinglanguagemodels} and use the truthfulness attribute of the reward model.
+The prices $p(\theta)$ and costs $c(\theta)$ are computed based on the total number of generated tokens across all $\theta$ outputs, averaged across queries.
+We do not account for the cost of the reward model scoring in this computation.
+Empirically, we find that the additional overhead from scoring is small, contributing between approximately 0.5\% and 1.2\% of total inference time across models (\eg, $\sim0.8\%$ for Qwen2-0.5B, $\sim0.5\%$ for Qwen2-7B, $\sim0.2\%$ for Llama-3.2-1B, and $\sim0.5\%$ for Llama-3.1-8B), and thus omit it from the cost model. \item \xhdr{Chain-of-thought~\citep{wei2022chain}} Since the Hugging Face API does not allow explicit control over the level of test-time compute or reasoning used for chain-of-thought for the models we consider, we adopt the following heuristic approach.
 For each query, we generate $32$ independent model outputs and then group these outputs into five quantile-based bins according to the number of reasoning tokens generated.
-In this process, we discard outputs where the models do not generate reasoning tokens.
 More concretely, the first bin contains outputs whose reasoning-token counts fall within the lowest $20$-th percentile, and analogously for the remaining bins.
-Then, we compute the accuracy for each bin and average it over queries. \end{itemize}
+In this process, we discard any output in which the model generates fewer than $5$ reasoning tokens or exceeds the maximum generation length of $2048$ tokens (with 58.5\%, 3.1\%, and 11.1\% of outputs retained on \texttt{GSM8K}, \texttt{AIME}, and \texttt{GPQA}, respectively).\footnote{As a result, the reported accuracies (\eg, in Figure~\ref{fig:aime_reasoning_models}) reflect only the subset of outputs that pass this filtering step, and may therefore overestimate true model accuracy.} Then, we compute the accuracy for each bin and average it over queries.
+While we emphasize that this approach is not equivalent to deterministically controlling for the reasoning level during chain-of-thought, it provides a reasonable first approximation of the relationship between reasoning effort---as measured by the number of reasoning tokens---and accuracy. \end{itemize}